Mikeblanchard/Pewlett-Hackard-Analysis/README.md

 ## Overview

-The purpose of this analysis is to create two tables: one to determine the number of retiring employees and their position titles, and the other to identify employees who are eligible to participate in a mentorship program.
-Within the first table, we included information such as employee number, first and last name, position title, and start and end date.
-In the second, we added employee number, first and last name, birth date, start and end date, and position title.
+The purpose of this analysis was to determine the number of retiring emplyees per title and to identify the employees who are eligible for the mentorship program.
+Our client is concerned about the up coming "silver tusnami", a number of employees approching retirement age, signifying a massive change in personnel.
+We have created tables and charts with all the employee relevant emplyoee information, such as empoloyee number, first and last name, department and employement start and end date.

 ## Results
 The first table that determines the number of retiring employees and their position titles can be viewed here: retiring_titles.csv